pranavpabbisetty/Custom-Alexa/README.md

 # Custom-Alexa

-A pre-exisitng github repo that I copied to test out voice regogniction and other NLP tools.
+A pre-exisitng github repo that I copied to test out voice recognition and other NLP tools.